 List of writings mentioned in this article

-- Walter Z. Laqueur, Communism and Nationalism in the middle East, 50 Recent studies on the PCP London, Routledge & Kegan Paul 1956.
+- Walter Z. Laqueur, Communism and Nationalism in the Middle East, Routledge & Kegan Paul 1956.

 - Elias Murqus, History of the Communist Parties in the Arab World (in Arabic), Beirut, Dar al-Tali’a 1964.

 - Al-Hakam Darwaza, Regional Communism and the Arabs’ National Struggle (in Arabic), Beirut, Dar al-Munaymina 1963.

 - ‘Abdelqader Yasin, ‘The PCP and the National Question’ (article series, in Arabic).
 In: Al-Katib (Cairo) no 120 (March 1971), p 88-100; no 121 (April 1971), p 100-177; no 123 (June 1971), p 143-l55.

 - Mario Offenberg, Kommunismus in Palaestina.
 Nation und Klasse in der antikolonialen Revolution, Meisenheim am Glan 1975.

 - Jacob Hen-Tov, Communism and Zionism in Palestine.
 The Comintern and the Political Unrest in the 1920’s, Cambridge, Mass.
 Schenkman 1974.

 - Suliman Bashear, The Arab East in Communist Theory and Political Practice, 1918-1928, Birkbeck College, University of London, May 1976 (forthcoming from Ithaca Press).

 - Maher al-Charif, L’Internationale Communiste et la Palestine 1919/1939, University of Paris I (Sorbonne), 1977.